EngrEeshaKhan/AI-Powered-Cold-Email-Generator-Job-Client-Outreach-/README.md

 ## Acknowledgements

-Thanking to Groq for their fast API and to Streamlit for making UI development simple.
+Thanking to Groq for their fast API and to Streamlit for making UI development simple